drcpu/chromebook/README.md

 * Released:    2017
 * CPU Family:  Intel Apollo Lake

+Before you begin, please backup your data as this will wipeout your data.

+Enable Developer Mode.

 Using Mr.Chromebox to set the legacy boot (**RW_LEGACY** or SeaBIOS):

 `cd; curl -LO https://mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh`